informedcitizenry/6502.Net/README.md

             rts
             .endblock
 ```
-Labels inside named scopes can be referenced with dot notation:
+Labels inside a named scope block can be referenced with dot notation from other places outside of the scope:
 ```
 kernal      .block